 Owners of our common stock as of the close of business on the Record Date are entitled to vote at the 2022 Annual Meeting.
 The shares owned include shares you held on that date (i) directly in your name as the shareholder of record (registered shareholder) and (ii) in the name of a broker, bank or other holder of record where the shares were held for you as the beneficial owner (in street name).
 Each share of common stock is entitled to one vote on each matter.
 As of the Record Date, there were 33,388,735 shares of our common stock outstanding and entitled to vote.
 There are no other outstanding voting securities of Quanex entitled to vote at the 2022 Annual Meeting.
-A complete list of shareholders entitled to vote at the 2022 Annual Meeting will be open to the examination of any shareholder during normal business hours for ten days prior to the 2022 Annual Meeting at Quanex's Houston office and during the 2022 Annual Meeting.
+A complete list of shareholders entitled to vote at the 2022 Annual Meeting at Quanex's Houston office and during the 2022 Annual Meeting.